Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 2. Relics inspired by Ryu, Ken, Chun Li and Guile.
 3. Add Custom Modifiers (and other small stuff) related with last milestone's relics and the major theme. (future relic milestones will add Custom Modifiers too)
 4. Translation of the mod's created text so far to PT-BR. (all future milestones will launch with EN and PT-BR localization)

+- (thanks to rl issues, a pause will be made in this mod's development but 16 relics will be done already when finishing 4)

 5. Relics inspired by Honda, Dhalsim, Blanka and Zangief.
 6. The same, by Boxer, Claw and Sagat. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
 7. Focus in Dictator's inspired relic. (only in his relic because it will use the Friendly Minions mod)